mohitpai/journey-optimizer.en/help/using/in-app/create-in-app.md

 1. In the **[!UICONTROL Identity namespace]** field, choose the namespace to use in order to identify the individuals from the selected segment.
 [Learn more](../event/about-creating.md#select-the-namespace).

+1. Click **[!UICONTROL Create experiment]** to start configuring your content experiment and create treatments to measure their performance and identify the best option for your target audience.
+[Learn more](../campaigns/content-experiment.md)

 1. Click **[!UICONTROL Edit triggers]** to choose the event(s) and criteria that will trigger your message:

     1. Click **Add condition** if you want the trigger to consider multiple events or criteria.